yizakm/scripts/README.md

-These are the instruction for this repo
+These are the instructions for this repo
 Use responsibly